djhaskin987/mtn/README.md

 The idea that you can "stop parsing" data halfway between and parse that data differently based on the data you have already parsed is a powerful idea.
 It's why HTTP API's are so prevalent, while JSON RPC APIs are not.
-JSON makes you parse the whole thing all at once, while HTTP lets you parse the endpoint, HTTP verb and headers before you parse the body of the request, allowing you to pause or partition the deserialization of an HTTP request and parse the body based on what was given as the endpoint, verb or even headers.
-While both are pretty easy from a language like python, being able to deserialize part of the data and leaving the rest unparsed comes pretty handy in a typed language setting.
+JSON makes you parse the whole document all at once, while HTTP lets you parse the endpoint, HTTP verb and headers before you parse the body of the request.
+This allows you to pause or partition the deserialization of an HTTP request and parse the body based on what was given as the endpoint, verb or even headers.
+While this ability or the lack therefo is less of a bother in a language like [Python](https://www.python.org/), being able to deserialize part of the data and leaving the rest unparsed comes pretty handy in a typed language setting.

+On the other side, I wanted to provide a small amount of type data in the standard itself so that dynamically typed languages would still be able to intelligently deserialize the data and consume it easily as well, just like how they do with JSON.

-When I studied the differences between the two, I saw that the mechanism by which an HTTP request could be partially parsed was that it was a line-based serialization format, revolving around newline characters.
+When I studied the differences between the HTTP request and the JSON document, I saw that the mechanism by which an HTTP request could be partially parsed was that it was a line-based serialization format, revolving around newline characters.
 For example, newlines separate each header from each other and from the `VERB /endpoint` line, and two newline characters together separate those lines from the body.
 This makes pausing during deserialization super simple.

 Also, I think it's a shame that in order to pass around table data using text, I have to give someone a SQL dump.
 Surely there's a better way to write